 Finally, community banks are not given enough credit for the tremendous impact they have on their communities and local economic development.
-It is not widely known that community banks are the exclusive financial institutions serving nearly 900 counties, representing 28% of all U.S. counties.
+It is not widely known that community banks are the exclusive financial institutions serving nearly 900 U.S. counties, representing 28%1 of all U.S. counties.
 They serve a geographically and socio-economic diverse client base and make a contribution to two important societal themes: financial access and financial inclusion.
 Community banks have a strong reputation for community service in support of the health and well-being of communities in which they operate.

-Given these factors, we believe that StoneCastle Financial will continue to offer investors a unique opportunity unparalleled in the public markets and provide a societal good.
-We believe the combination of our long-term investment strategy, consistent and stable income stream and rigorous credit standards, positions StoneCastle to deliver sustainable value creation for our shareholders.
+Given these factors, we believe that StoneCastle Financial will continue to offer investors an attractive and differentiated opportunity, unparalleled in the public markets, one that also provides a societal good.
+We believe the combination of our long-term investment strategy, consistent and stable income stream and rigorous credit standards, positions StoneCastle to deliver sustainable income and capital appreciation.

-On the following pages, we provide additional details on our 2016 financial and operational results.
+On the following pages, we provide additional details on our 2017 financial and operational results.